 The Right Kind of Clients

-There are some clients who will be tough to manage and will need lot more of your time to provide them your services the right way.
+Some clients will be tough to manage.
+They will need a lot more of your time to provide them your services.

 The Right Mindset

 Back from a day job and need to meet a client, it can be tough physically but also mentally.